 A commercial suburb of Rome very different to the city centre, with architecture commissioned by Mussolini to display his fascist ideologies.

-So that’s 41 things to do in Rome, enough to keep you busy for a while :) I can’t wait to return to Rome and discover even more!
+So that’s 42 things to do in Rome, enough to keep you busy for a while :) We love spending time in Rome and can’t wait to return again to discover even more.